yairEO/tagify/README.md

 ### Ajax whitelist

-It's possible to load a dynamic suggestions list (*whitelist*) from the server, as the user types.
+Dynamically-loaded suggestions list (*whitelist*) from the server (as the user types) is a frequent need to many.

-Below is just an rough example using the `fetch` API.
-I advise in real-life scenario to abort the last request on any input
+Below is a basic example using the `fetch` API.
+I advise to abort the last request on any input before starting a new request.

 ```javascript
 var input = document.querySelector('input'),